JohnnyCarlo/guanqiaoqu.github.io/_pages/publications.md

   {% include archive-single.html %}
 {% endfor %}

-The author with an asterisk (\*) next to the author's name is my tutor.
+The author with an asterisk (\*) next to the author's name is my tutor Associate Professor Chenguang He.

 Accepted Papers
 ===